Solving the Regge-Wheeler and Teukolsky equations: supervised versus unsupervised physics-informed neural networks: Discussion and Conclusions

 \section{Discussion and Conclusions}

-This work has presented the use of PINNs to solve the eigenvalue problems that arise in BH perturbation theory describing linear perturbations of a metric tensor $g_{\mu\nu}$.
-In the context of spin $s =-2$ fields (gravitational perturbations), the direct metric perturbations of a BH, given by $h_{\mu\nu}$, are associated with the observable gravitational radiation produced by BH perturbation events such as the merging of binary BHs that the LIGO-VIRGO-KAGRA collaborations have detected, for example the discovery described in Ref.~\cite{PhysRevLett.116.061102}.
-Mathematically, the eigenvalue problems are analogous to the 1D time-independent Schr\"{o}dinger equation with key differences in terms of the astrophysical boundary conditions imposed within the BH scenario.
-Unlike the Schr\"{o}dinger equation, BH perturbation equations are non-Hermitian, the QNM eigenfunctions cannot be normalized and they do not, in general, form a complete set~\cite{berti2009quasinormal}.
-In many cases, which include the gravitational perturbations of asymptotically flat Schwarzschild and Kerr BHs, the associated differential equations have no known exact, closed-form solutions and, as such, approximation techniques have been put forth over time as work-arounds to obtain the QNM eigenvalues of the BH perturbation equations.
+This work has presented one way to set up PINNs to solve the eigenvalue problems that arise in BH perturbation theory describing linear perturbations of a Kerr BH with the BH rotation parameter in the range $0 \leq a \leq 0.5$.
+There is direct applicability of BH perturbation theory in GW astronomy because the direct metric perturbations of the BH's spacetime (i.e. spin $s=-2$ fields) are associated with the observable gravitational radiation produced by BH perturbation events, such as the binary BH coalescences that the LIGO-VIRGO-KAGRA collaborations have detected within the last decade~\cite{PhysRevX.9.031040, PhysRevX.11.021053, PhysRevX.13.041039}.
+Mathematically, the eigenvalue problems are analogous to the unidimensional time-independent Schr\"{o}dinger equation, but with crucial differences in the astrophysical boundary conditions imposed within the perturbed BH scenario.
+In many cases, which include the gravitational perturbations of asymptotically-flat Schwarzschild and Kerr BHs, the associated differential equations have no known exact, closed-form solutions, justifying the continual development of approximation methods~\cite{leaver1985analytic, PhysRevD.68.024018, 10.1155/2012/281705}.